sebanc/linuxloops/Readme/Install-with-windows.md

 Linuxloops arguments description:
 "-distro <distribution>": selects the linux distro (mandatory).
 "-env <desktop_environment>": selects the default desktop environment (optional, gnome desktop environment is usually selected by default).
-"-dst <path>": destination is the image path such as "/mnt/c/Users/<your_username>/linuxloops/distro.img" (mandatory).
+"-dst <path>": destination is the image path such as "/mnt/c/Users/<your_username>/Downloads/distro.img" (mandatory).
 "-s" <number>: size of the disk image in GB (optional, 14GB by default).
 "-z" <number>: size of the swap (optional) (optional, no swap by default).
+"-b": use btrfs format for the root filesystem (instead of ext4)
 "-e": enable rootfs and swap encryption (optional but highly recommended).
 "-n": automatically install the latest nvidia proprietary driver (optional).
 "-S": automatically apply Microsoft Surface patches from www.github.com/linux-surface (optional, Surface patches are not included by default) (optional).